Skip to content

 About Kali Chandrasegaram

-A freelance multi-disciplinary, experimental dancer, choreographer, and movement artist.
-My practice bridges Indian classical and contemporary dance.
-Born in Malaysia, I embrace cultural multiplicity, seeking harmony through contrast—an ethos shaping my creative process.
+A freelance multidisciplinary dancer, choreographer, and movement facilitator, my practice bridges Indian classical and contemporary dance.
+Born in multicultural Malaysia, I am drawn to blending differences and finding harmony through contrast — an approach that shapes both my creative process and the worlds I build through movement.

 Back to Main Page